Home

 Most accounts describe it as having cloven hooves and being able to make sounds that resemble human speech, much like the sounds a hyena makes.

 It is said to have been able to call victims by their names to lure them out and tear them to pieces.
-It would also imitate the sounds of a wounded person, so it could attract curious dogs and feast on them.

-Return to Hybrids
+Return to Mythical Hybrids

 Return to Mythical Creatures and Beasts home page